Doing Business in Brazil

 3.1.3.
 Termination of a contractual relationship

-One of the most polemic issues in relation to the various forms of extinction concerns unilateral rescission, also known as termination of the contract without cause.
+One of the most polemic issues in relation to the various forms of termination of agreements concerns unilateral rescission, also known as termination of the contract without cause.
 The other methods have some specific reason, whether by performance, non-performance, expiry of the contractual term or by mutual agreement.

 Unilateral termination has more complex characteristics, since it leaves termination of the relationship to the will of one of the parties.
 For this reason we believe that it merits special consideration.

 In principle, termination need not be justified.
-As this is a legal means of terminating a contract for an indefinite term, the parties know that it may be rescinded at any time by means of a simple unilateral declaration of will, although in certain contracts the party rescinding unjustly may be held liable to pay damages to the other.
+Regarding contracts for an indefinite term, the parties know that it may be terminated at any time by means of a simple unilateral declaration of will, although in certain contracts the party rescinding unjustly may be held liable to pay damages to the other.

 This is because there exist contracts, such as those of agency and distribution, which generally reflect the submission of one party (the agent or distributor) to conditions imposed by the other (the manufacturer).